VenalityXT/Network-segmentation-via-schema-VLAN-Configuration/README.md

 - **`switchport access vlan <id>`**
   Assigns the VLAN to the interface (untagged).

-At this point the VLANs were created and the PC was assigned to VLAN 10, but trunking and subinterfaces were not yet configured — so routing still could not occur.
+At this point the VLANs were created and the PC was assigned to VLAN 10, but trunking and subinterfaces were not yet configured, so routing still could not occur.

 ---

-## 5. L2 Verification (S5.1, S5.2, S5.3)
+## 5. L2 Verification

 Before testing connectivity, we verified Layer 2 status.